HVAC emergency in Chicago? Call Bernie's Heating & A/C Service now! Same-day service available for all heating and cooling emergencies.

 What you do now: Run space heaters down there (fire hazard, expensive electricty).

-Result: Basement is unuseable half the year despite finishing it for $30K.
+Result: Basement is unusable half the year despite the significant finishing investment.

 What you do now: Electric blanket, close vents in other rooms (messes up system presure).